pypackaging-native/pypackaging-native/docs/key-issues/gpus.md

 binary sizes.
-These effects are compounded by the requirements imposed by the manylinux standard for Linux wheels, which results in many large libraries being bundled into a single wheel (see [Native dependencies](native-dependencies) for details).
+These effects are compounded by the requirements imposed by the manylinux standard for Linux wheels, which results in many large libraries being bundled into a single wheel (see [Native dependencies](../native-dependencies) for details).
 This is true in particular for deep learning packages because they link in [cuDNN](https://developer.nvidia.com/cudnn).
 For example, recent `manylinux2014` wheels for TensorFlow are 588 MB ([wheels for 2.11.0